 With that, those who feel younger than their actual years tend to have better memory and are less likely to show signs of depression.
 In a nutshell, the research shows that feeling younger than your stated years generally means you have a healthier brain.

 There is no way that Ida Keeling, the first woman in history to complete the 100-meter dash at age 100, felt her full 100 years when she stepped foot on the track.
-Ida seemingly doesn’t think about her years at all, unless it’s in a positive sense.
+Ida seemingly didn’t think about her years at all, unless it was in a positive sense.

 At 103, she received an honorary ESPY (Excellence in Sports Performance Yearly) award by Whoopi Goldberg on the TV show, The View.
-She celebrated as she traditionally does – with pushups.
+She celebrated with pushups.

 Ida started running at 67, encouraged by one of her daughters who was worried that her mother was slipping into depression after her husband died and her two sons had been murdered only a couple years apart.